Published: Last Updated:

 The most important element of a home bar is having your favourite spirits on hand.
 Boyles favourites include gin, rum, Campari, sweet and dry vermouth.
 “The fun part about cocktail making is experimenting with the unique flavours of each, so do your research and test out different combinations until you nail your signature concoction”, Boyle says.

 Once you’re set up, there are thousands of cocktails inviting you to leave your comfort zone and explore new creative passions.
-If your passion is Red, a Negroni or a Campari & Soda might be good options to start from.
+To get some inspiration you can check out the recipes below, and if your passion is Red, a Negroni or a Campari & Soda might be good options to start from.
 Soon enough, you’ll be throwing the ultimate dinner party and show off your new skills as a confident mixologist.

 If you want to find out more on how you can challenge your creative side, visit participating Red Passion venues, which you can find at the Campari website.